 We have a fully-equipped computer suite with enough machines for a whole class at any one time.
 Each class from reception upwards has a weekly session here taught by Miss Thomas, our specialist teacher in Computing, while class teachers have their non-contact time.
 Children learn how to use the computers for different purposes.
 There is a focus on keyboard skills with touch-typing at the start of each lesson so that children learn to work quickly and accurately.

-With the increasing use of tablets and laptops at home, we have invested in a class set of Apple iPads to enhance Computing lessons.
+With the increasing use of tablets and laptops at home, we have invested in two class sets of Apple iPads to enhance Computing lessons.
 We use these to create iMovies with our upper KS2 children, learn to code in KS1 using Scratch Junior and much more.

 We also have a full set of headphones for the children to create their own coding games with audio.
 They also get the opportunity to test the games of their peers giving feedback to them.

 We also ask parents to introduce children to a mouse before starting at Woodside; with the increasing use of touch-screen technology, most children are not able to use this when starting school.